2011 Finnish parliamentary election: True Finns

-By province
+By region

 Government formation

 As the leader of the NCP, the largest party in parliament, Jyrki Katainen was tasked with forming a new coalition government.
 He said that the result of the election supported a coalition consisting of the three largest parties, i.e. the National Coalition, the Social Democratic Party and the True Finns.
 The most problematic question was believed to be the EU bailout policy, where the True Finns most differ from the other parties.
 Formal negotiations on government formation started after 24 April and the Kiviniemi government submitted its resignation on 29 April, starting to serve as a caretaker government until a new one was formed.

 On 12 May, the True Finns announced that they would withdraw from the government formation negotiations due to the bailout issue.
 Soini said he would remain true to the True Finns' campaign promises and not compromise the party's core principles.
 After Soini's announcement, Jyrki Katainen invited the SDP, Green League, SPP and Christian Democrats to negotiate on forming a coalition led by the NCP.
 On 18 May, Katainen announced that he would invite the Left Alliance to negotiate as well, beginning on 20 May.
 The Left Alliance's participation had been demanded by the Social Democrats.

 On 17 June, the six parties came to an agreement on forming a coalition government.
 The Katainen government had 19 ministers with the portfolios divided with the NCP and the SDP both having six ministers, while the Left Alliance, the Greens and the SPP would each have two ministers and the Christian Democrats would have one.
 The NCP, SDP, SPP and the Christian Democrats announced their candidates for minister positions on 18 June, while the Left Alliance—with some of its notable members opposing joining the government—confirmed its participation in the government and its candidates for ministerial portfolios on its party council on 19 June.
 The Green League announced its ministers on 20 June.
 On 22 June, the parliament elected Katainen as prime minister by a vote of 118–72; two Left Alliance MPs voted against Katainen, for which they were formally reprimanded by the Left Alliance parliamentary group.
 President Tarja Halonen then formally inaugurated the government at the government palace in Helsinki the same afternoon.